ahmedzacky/education/README.md

-# education
+# Education
-education and some experimental stuff
+Education, self learning and some experimental stuff